 On the Bienville Level you are also allowed 3 meals a week to be completely unregulated and off the wagon.
 Whether at a restaurant with friends, or a business lunch or just in your own kitchen you can fix your favorite non-local meal.
 This will allow you to go to business lunches and dinner parties.

 This level is for the beginning locavore and allows one to have up to six non-local food items and up to six meals a week that are “off the wagon”.
 To keep your diet varied, you can change which foods will be your six non-local food item indulgences each week.

 But even at this level, if you are limiting the rest of your meals for the month of June and recognizing what foods are from this area you are still a rock star.

-If you think you can only pull off 3 or 4 days tops.
+If you think you can only pull off 2 or 3 days a week tops.

-If you will be traveing for most of the month or you have 6 children or work 60 hours a week and you think there is no way……
+If you will be traveling for most of the month or you have 6 children or work 60 hours a week and you think there is no way……

-BUT You still say would like to give it a try and YOU ARE IN and you will do your best when you can and would like to support this effort then this is your spot.
+BUT if you still would like to give it a try, and YOU ARE IN and you will do your best when you can and would like to support this effort, then this is your spot.

-[/note] [/column] [divider top="1"] Bending the rules is to be expected.
+Bending the rules is to be expected.
 All are encouraged to keep records of the foods that are harder to go without.
-Post on the blog and you another challenger may have found a local substitute.
+Post on the blog and another challenger may have found a local substitute.
 If you find a good substitution for a hard to give up food item, post it to help others to stay within the locavore boundaries.

 The blog site and all postings will be available to the public until the day before the contest begins.
 At that point the full list of locally produced products guide and recipes will be loaded onto the blog and only those that have signed up will have access.
 Two or more challengers can sign up together but only one email address will be given access to the blog.